 At Nuvance Health, Dr. Dey works as a Lead Research Scientist in the Pancreatic Cancer Research group.
 Her research interests lie in identifying novel exosomal biomarkers for early detection and treatment of pancreatic cancer and studying the mechanisms associated with these molecules to validate their suitability in targeted therapeutic approaches for the disease.

 Tammy Lo, MSN, ACNP-BC

 Tammy is an acute care nurse practitioner and is board certified by the American Nurses Credentialing Center (ANCC).
 She completed her masters of science in nursing from Yale University in 2009.
 She joined the Cancer Research team at the Whittingham Cancer Center in 2017, with a primary focus on screening of pancreatic cancer in hereditary high-risk individuals as well as individuals with new-onset or deteriorating diabetes mellitus.
 She is also involved in other pancreatic cancer clinical trials and works closely with an interdisciplinary team of clinicians and research scientists.
 Tammy has contributed to several peer-reviewed publications and was awarded the Marilyn Edmunds Journal for Nurse Practitioners Writing Award in 2019.

-Deep Pandya, MS, Research Associate
+Deep Pandya, MS, Lead Bioinformatics Scientist

 Deep is a researcher in bioinformatics and clinical statistics with 12 publications and a decade of experience.
 He has expertise in analysis of all NGS data types as well as proteomics data.
 His recent focus involves analyzing and predicting biomarkers for early detection of endometrial, ovarian cancer and pancreatic ductal adenocarcinoma using all molecular data types and novel predictive algorithms.